Gameward Bound FAQ

 Do You Benefit from Posting Any Content?

-Everything posted on the blog is currently based entirely on what I want to write about.
-There are no affiliate agreements, compensation for previews or reviews, nor anything else.
-There is no compensation, monetary or otherwise.
-I purchase every game with my own money, or have my unsuspecting family pick them up as gifts!
+Everything posted on the blog is based entirely on what I want to write about.
+There are no affiliate agreements, monetary compensation for previews or reviews, nor anything else.
+Occasionally, I receive free copies from publishers to share my honest opinions.
+These are clearly noted at the top of each post for full transparency.

-Should this ever change in the future, it will be made clear.
 I try to be as transparent as possible since honesty is one of my goals with my board game reviews.
-Monetization of a hobby can certainly be nice, but it’s not something I set out to do with Gameward Bound.
-All of the rambling is mine, with the only benefit being the fun I get out of writing!
+Monetization of a hobby can certainly be nice, but it’s not something I set out to do.
+I get a lot of fun out of writing about games!

 Where are the Board Game Videos?